astronomer/airflow-guides/guides/soda_guide.md

     soda_test
 ```

 The logs from the Soda Core checks can be found in the Airflow task logs.
-They will list all checks that ran with their result.
+The logs will list all checks that ran along with their result.

 Below an example of the logs in the case of 3 checks passing: